Foster English Setters – We NEED Fosters!

 Q. Will I have my choice of dogs I want to Foster?

-A. You will be asked preferences on your foster application, like male/female, younger/older, cat friendly, kid friendly, good around other dogs, etc. We will do the best we can to match you with the right dog.
-Unfortunately, dogs in shelters are not themselves, and it becomes difficult to determine some personality traits.
+A. You will be asked preferences on your foster application, male/female, younger/older, cat friendly, kid friendly, good around other dogs, etc. We will do our best to match you with the right dog.
+Unfortunately, dogs in shelters are not themselves and it becomes difficult to determine some personality traits.